Changing Your Will

 If you have a will, then your executor has an easier job of dividing up your assets and notifying beneficiaries about their inheritances.
 This allows for much more peace of mind in this challenging time because they can make decisions without consulting with anyone else!

-A person can also choose who would take care of what if they were incapacitated or unable to fulfil legal responsibilities.
+A person can also choose who would take care of what if they were incapacitated or unable to fulfill legal responsibilities.

 Power of attorney is a document that gives the person your name in it or “attorney-in-fact,” permission to act on your behalf.
 A power of attorney can apply only to specific situations, for example, selling property and taking care of minor children – or more general authority over all aspects of your life such as making health care decisions and handling finances.